xtfocus/my-notes/content/Tech Stuff/llm_benchmarking.md

 ## Ending: it's not the end

 There are many other benchmarks (not on [Huggingface Open LLM leaderboard](https://huggingfaceh4-open-llm-leaderboard.hf.space/)) :
+- LAMBADA - predict missing word: https://paperswithcode.com/dataset/lambada

-- GLUE and SuperGLUE: general language understanding
+- [GLUE](https://gluebenchmark.com/) and [SuperGLUE](https://super.gluebenchmark.com/): general language understanding
 - Benchmarking Code generation models: HumanEval, CodeXGLUE, etc
 - In this [article](https://www.openphilanthropy.org/rfp-llm-benchmarks/), the author critique the benchmarks for their *self-contained* natural, as answers are known.
 This implies a lack of benchmarking on real life open-ended problems.